dineshkummarc/metrocat.org/_posts/2006-09-23-eight-months-old.markdown

 She started to enjoy her swim lessons, just in time for the first session to end.
 I hope that Jeff can join us in the future, and take some pictures for all to enjoy.

-Speaking of pictures to enjoy, I encourage everyone to take a peek at our <a href="http://www.flickr.com/photos/jeffwatkins/">flickr</a> account, if you haven't already.
+Speaking of pictures to enjoy, I encourage everyone to take a peek at our [flickr][1] account, if you haven't already.
 I have organized the pictures by month, and will be adding more that don't appear in our posts.
 Also, you will be able to enjoy the clever comments that Jeff and I make about each photo, and leave your own.

 I wish I had spiffy photos of Molly's first "beauty pageant", in which she participated at the beginning of August, but these are much better: